senbrow/CS160-Testcases/README.md

 * Files starting with invalid.\* should *not* parse and should throw an error.

+* You should be able to run a testcase with `./simple testcases/<a file from the repository>` with one of the two configurations below.

+## Usage

+> NOTICE: Git is preinstalled on CSIL machines.

-## As a git Submodule (if you're doing the project right with verson control)
+### As a git Submodule (if you're doing the project right with verson control)

 You can add this repository as a submodule to the git repository for your project by doing this: